-HepaStem consists of liver-derived Mesenchymal Stem Cells that are obtained from ethically healthy donated organs and expanded in the lab.
+HepaStem consists of liver-derived Stem Cells that are obtained from ethically healthy donated organs and expanded in the lab.

 Learn in the 3D animation below about the multiple modes of action of HepaStem and why the technology is ideal to promote immune modulation and reduce tissue fibrosis for devastating immune-mediated liver diseases.